mjy90/mjy90.github.io/README.md

 4. Make sure to click "Save all changes" when you're done!
 5. Head to the "GitHub Pages" section of your repo settings and add your custom domain to the "Custom domain" field.
 I also recommend checking the "Enforce HTTPS" box to ensure all traffic to your site is secure.

-Once the automated DNS check finishes (which might take a few minutes), your site should be live at your custom domain! `[your-github-username].github.io` will now redirect to the new domain too, so those old business cards are still good 😉
+Once the automated DNS check finishes (which might take a few minutes), your site should be live at your custom domain! `[your-github-username].github.io` will now redirect to the new domain too, so that old URL you handed out is still good 😉

 Once that check passes, you should see something like this:
 ![GitHub Pages settings page](/src/assets/GitHub%20Pages%20Config.png)